 Join us for a special Open Studios Day as we open to the public the Digital Art Centre six floors of creative workspaces in Camden.

-Explore the latest work of a community of 140 artists, makers, and designers, meet artists in their studios, and gain insight into their creative environments and practices.
+Explore the latest work of a community of artists, makers, and designers, meet practitioners in their studios, and gain insight into their creative environments.

 Drinks will be served in the foyer with music.